(Almost Full) EFX for Three (and More) Types of Agents: Preliminaries

-\paragraph{\textbf{Plaut and Roughgarden Algorithm}} In \citeyear{pr20}, \citet*{pr20} gave an algorithm to compute an EFX-allocation when all agents have the same valuation \(v(\cdot)\), where the only assumption on \(v(\cdot)\) is that it is monotone.
+\end{definition} \paragraph*{\textbf{Algorithm of Plaut and Roughgarden}} For monotone valuation functions, \cite{pr20} gave an algorithm to compute an EFX-allocation when all agents additionally have the same valuation \(v(\cdot)\) function.
 Throughout this paper, we refer to this algorithm as the PR~algorithm.
-Let \(M\subseteq\cG\) be a subset of goods and let \(a\) be an agent with valuation \(v\).
+Let \(M\subseteq\cG\) be a subset of goods.
 Let \(X=\{X_1,X_2,\cdots,X_k\}\) be a \(k\)-partition of \(M\).
-In its most general form, the PR algorithm takes \((X,v,k)\) as input and outputs a (possibly different) $k$-partition \(Y=\{Y_1,Y_2,\cdots,Y_k\}\).
-We crucially use the following properties~\cite{pr20} of the output of the PR algorithm. \begin{enumerate} \item If \(Y_i\) is allocated to agent \(a\) then agent \(a\) does not strongly envy any other bundle in \(Y\).
+In its most general form, the PR algorithm takes \((X,v,k)\) as input and outputs a (possibly different) $k$-partition \(Y=\{Y_1,Y_2,\cdots,Y_k\}\) of $M$.
+We crucially use the following properties~\cite{pr20} of the output of the PR algorithm. \begin{enumerate} \item For all \(i\in[n]\), if \(Y_i\) is allocated to agent \(a\) then agent \(a\) does not strongly envy any other bundle in \(Y\). \item The value of the least valued bundle does not decrease, i.e., \(\min(v(Y_1),v(Y_2),\cdots,v(Y_k)) \ge \min(v(X_1),v(X_2),\cdots,v(X_k)).\) \end{enumerate}